HelloblueAI/.github/profile/README.md

 ## 🔗 License
 This project is licensed under the Apache License, Version 2.0.
 See the [LICENSE](https://github.com/HelloblueAI/.github/blob/232167f4fb8577f9457e3594c3262742c96cdc1d/LICENSE.md) file for more details.

-Thank you for exploring our repository.
-Let's innovate for a smarter, more connected future.

 ---

 HB-NNL Research Lab - Bridging the gap between humans and technology.